 GRAS (Generally Recognized as Safe) Notification

 Food manufacturers are always on the lookout for ways to improve their products.
 While ingredients like sugar, chocolate, and vanilla have been around for centuries, there are other ingredients that aren’t quite so old but are still valuable to modern food makers.
-In this article, we’ll cover everything you need to know about FDA GRAS certification: what it is, how it works, and why you should consider getting your ingredients certified by the FDA as GRAS substances.
+As we, innovation requires that novel ingredients be proven safety for consumption.
+We’ll cover everything you need to know about FDA GRAS certification: what it is, how it works, and why you should consider getting your ingredients notified to the FDA to determine GRAS status.

 US FDA GRAS Database